 Will Lily Trotters be making socks for plus-sized women?

->We plan to add more size options to our sock line as we grow, and hope to include plus-size options at that time.
+>We plan to add more size options to our sock line as we grow, and hope to introduce a plus-sized option in 2018.

 Do you make a men's line?